mbarkhau/kson/README.md

 KSON is a simple data interchange format based on JSON.
-Its serialized representation doesn't contain the redundant keys of typical json documents and more compact representations of values through an extensible encoding/decoding mechanism.
+Its serialized representation doesn't contain the redundant keys of typical json documents and more compact representations of values are possible through an extensible encoding/decoding mechanism.

 KSON uses a simple schema format to describe arbitrarrily nested objects